mridang/commitlint-plugin-conditionals/README.md

 ## Known Issues

-- **Rule Scope and Limitations:** The `ignore-for-authors` rule, when used as a standard plugin rule, identifies matching author patterns and will itself pass.
-However, it **does not prevent other configured `commitlint` rules from executing**.
-To achieve a full bypass of all linting for specific authors, a dynamic JavaScript/TypeScript configuration (`commitlint.config.js` or `.ts`) is necessary, as demonstrated in the [Usage](#usage) section.
-This is a fundamental aspect of how `commitlint` processes rules.
+- **External Rule Dependencies (`rulesToEnforce`):** When configuring `rulesToEnforce`, ensure each specified `packageName` is installed in your project and exports its rule functions in a standard `commitlint` plugin format.
+The plugin will dynamically load these external rules.
-- **Author Pattern Specificity:** The effectiveness of the `ignore-for-authors` rule depends on the accuracy and specificity of the patterns provided.
-Vague patterns might unintentionally match more commits than desired.
-Patterns are checked against the raw commit message.
+- **Author Identification (`signOffPatternsToIgnore`):** This feature identifies authors by searching for your specified patterns within `Signed-off-by:` lines in the raw commit message text.
+It does not directly use Git's discrete author fields (e.g., `GIT_AUTHOR_NAME`).
-- **Dynamic Configuration Complexity:** While powerful, using a dynamic JavaScript/TypeScript configuration file to achieve a true bypass requires understanding how to structure this configuration and potentially how to access commit message content at the time the configuration is loaded (which can be environment-dependent, e.g., when using Git hooks like Husky).
+- **Plugin's Scope of Control:** This plugin conditionally applies only those rules explicitly listed in its `rulesToEnforce` option.
+It does **not** automatically bypass other rules inherited via `extends` or defined elsewhere in your main `commitlint` configuration.
+For a global bypass of all rules for certain authors, a dynamic JavaScript/TypeScript configuration file (`commitlint.config.js` or `.ts`) is necessary, as detailed in the "Usage" section.

 ## Useful links